seankibler/portainer-custom-backup-solution/README.md

 ### System Cron ###

-Using the editor of your choice (nano recommended) install the below lines to `/etc/cron.d/backup`
+Using the editor of your choice (nano recommended) install the above lines to `/etc/cron.d/backup`

 Whichever method you choose, add the following entries at the bottom: